 Comparison with other films by this filmmaker

 Before I watched this film, I am sad to say, I didn't know enough about Mrs. Madison to have an opinion one way or the other; although I had a high opinion of her husband.
 It was this interest in her husband, in fact, that led me to this film in the first place.
-I was searching for documentaries about James Madison on Netflix, you see, and instead encountered this film about Dolley Madison in the search results.
+I was searching for documentaries about James Madison on Netflix, and instead encountered this film about Dolley Madison in the search results.
 I thought it might make an "acceptable substitute" for a James Madison fan like me, and was quite pleased when it turned out to be even better than I had anticipated.
 It was far more than merely "acceptable," I am happy to say; and it turned me into a fan of Dolley Madison as well.
 I was pleased to see in the film's opening credits that director Muffie Meyer was involved in this film; since I had seen her work on three other PBS documentaries put out prior to this time, and admired them all greatly.
-All of them were documentaries about this general time period, you see, and included two excellent biographies of Benjamin Franklin and Alexander Hamilton respectively (both Founding Fathers), not to mention a superb documentary on the American Revolution that was six hours long.
+All of them were documentaries about this general time period, and included two excellent biographies of Benjamin Franklin and Alexander Hamilton respectively (both Founding Fathers), not to mention a superb documentary on the American Revolution that was six hours long.

 Dolley Madison